hyperledger/fabric/docs/source/config_update.md

 Which should return a value of `10` (in our sample network at least).

-Now, let’s set the new batch size and display the new value:
+Now, let's set the new batch size and display the new value:

 ```
- jq “$MAXBATCHSIZEPATH = 20” config.json > modified_config.json
+ jq "$MAXBATCHSIZEPATH = 20" config.json > modified_config.json
- jq “$MAXBATCHSIZEPATH” modified_config.json
+ jq "$MAXBATCHSIZEPATH" modified_config.json
 ```

-Once you’ve modified the JSON, it’s ready to be converted and submitted.
+Once you've modified the JSON, it's ready to be converted and submitted.
 The scripts and steps in [Adding an Org to a Channel](./channel_update_tutorial.html) will take you through the process for converting the JSON, so let's look at the process of submitting it.

 ## Get the Necessary Signatures

-Once you’ve successfully generated the protobuf file, it’s time to get it signed.
-To do this, you need to know the relevant policy for whatever it is you’re trying to change.
+Once you've successfully generated the protobuf file, it's time to get it signed.
+To do this, you need to know the relevant policy for whatever it is you're trying to change.

 By default, editing the configuration of:
 * **A particular org** (for example, changing anchor peers) requires only the admin signature of that org.
-* **The application** (like who the member orgs are) requires a majority of the application organizations’ admins to sign.
+* **The application** (like who the member orgs are) requires a majority of the application organizations' admins to sign.
-* **The orderer** requires a majority of the ordering organizations’ admins (of which there are by default only 1).
+* **The orderer** requires a majority of the ordering organizations' admins (of which there are by default only 1).
 * **The top level `channel` group** requires both the agreement of a majority of application organization admins and orderer organization admins.

-If you have made changes to the default policies in the channel, you’ll need to compute your signature requirements accordingly.
+If you have made changes to the default policies in the channel, you'll need to compute your signature requirements accordingly.

 *Note: you may be able to script the signature collection, dependent on your application.
 In general, you may always collect more signatures than are required.*

-The actual process of getting these signatures will depend on how you’ve set up your system, but there are two main implementations.
-Currently, the Fabric command line defaults to a “pass it along” system.
+The actual process of getting these signatures will depend on how you've set up your system, but there are two main implementations.
+Currently, the Fabric command line defaults to a "pass it along" system.
 That is, the Admin of the Org proposing a config update sends the update to someone else (another Admin, typically) who needs to sign it.
-This Admin signs it (or doesn’t) and passes it along to the next Admin, and so on, until there are enough signatures for the config to be submitted.
+This Admin signs it (or doesn't) and passes it along to the next Admin, and so on, until there are enough signatures for the config to be submitted.

 This has the virtue of simplicity -- when there are enough signatures, the last Admin can simply submit the config transaction (in Fabric, the `peer channel update` command includes a signature by default).
-However, this process will only be practical in smaller channels, since the “pass it along” method can be time consuming.
+However, this process will only be practical in smaller channels, since the "pass it along" method can be time consuming.

 The other option is to submit the update to every Admin on a channel and wait